-Section 1.
-The Employer shall inform Employees of opportunities for continuing education credits required to maintain credentialing.

-Section 2.
-While ensuring appropriate staff coverage, ECECD will allow Employees to attend in-house training on State time utilizing the Training time reporting code on their timesheet.

-Section 3.
-Employees must make every effort to attend available inhouse training that would satisfy credentialing requirements.

-Section 4.
-ECECD shall designate a contact person(s) to respond to questions regarding training.

-Section 5.
-In the event in-house training is not available, the Employer will approve reasonable in-State training requests that will allow Employees to attend training on work time up to the number of hours necessary to maintain the credentialing required to perform their job duties will be provided with the first opportunity to take classes required to maintain their license or credentials prior to those whose training/ education is not required until a later date.
+- Section 1.
+The Employer shall inform Employees of opportunities for continuing education credits required to maintain credentialing. - Section 2.
+While ensuring appropriate staff coverage, ECECD will allow Employees to attend in-house training on State time utilizing the Training time reporting code on their timesheet. - Section 3.
+Employees must make every effort to attend available inhouse training that would satisfy credentialing requirements. - Section 4.
+ECECD shall designate a contact person(s) to respond to questions regarding training. - Section 5.
+In the event in-house training is not available, the Employer will approve reasonable in-State training requests that will allow Employees to attend training on work time up to the number of hours necessary to maintain the credentialing required to perform their job duties - Section 6.
+Employees whose license or credentials are required to perform their job duties and are dependent on continuing education will be provided with the first opportunity to take classes required to maintain their license or credentials prior to those whose training/education is not required until a later date.